-Increased and continued access to evidence-based treatment (e.g., medication-assisted treatment (MAT)), cognitive behavioral therapy, and acceptance and commitment therapy is critical to stabilization and reducing the risk of crises.
-MAT, which includes medications for opioid use disorder (MOUD) combined with counseling and behavioral therapies across all settings, is essential to addressing the opioid overdose epidemic and is a DOJ priority.
-Incarceration offers an opportunity to screen and continue or initiate treatment for individuals with opioid use disorder (OUD) while they are incarcerated and to support continuity of care after they are released into the community.
+The opioid crisis and overdose epidemic continue to devastate individuals, families, and communities across the nation.
+Addressing these issues is a federal priority, including increasing access to evidence-based treatment such as medications for opioid use disorder (MOUD), counseling, and behavioral therapies, across all settings.
+Incarceration offers an opportunity to screen and continue or initiate treatment for individuals with OUD while incarcerated and to support continuity of care after release into the community.

-Increasing access to MAT is also an opportunity to be responsive to guidance published by DOJ's Civil Rights Division in April 2022 clarifying protections under the Americans with Disabilities Act (ADA) for individuals with OUD, including potential violations of the ADA by facilities or programs that do not allow individuals to be able to continue taking doctor prescribed MOUD.
-Recent agreements with state and county correctional facilities resolved allegations that the entities' refusal to permit the use of and provide MOUD violates the ADA.
-Similarly, a DOJ findings report regarding suicides and failure to provide MOUD in a county jail also helps illustrate specific instances that were considered to violate the 8th and 14th amendment rights of institutionalized persons.
+In April 2022, DOJ's Civil Rights Division published guidance further clarifying protections under the Americans with Disabilities Act (ADA) for individuals with OUD, including potential violations of the ADA by facilities or programs that do not allow individuals to continue taking doctorprescribed MOUD.
+In fact, since then, courts, as well as state and local correctional facilities have faced allegations that the entities' refusal to permit the use of and provide MOUD violates the ADA.
+Similarly, a DOJ findings report regarding suicides and failure to provide MOUD in a county jail also helps to illustrate specific instances that were considered to violate the 8th and 14th amendment rights of institutionalized persons.
 Both the guidance and enforcement matters reflect the federal government's position that a correctional facility's refusal to permit incarcerated individuals to continue or initiate treatment for opioid use disorders when clinically needed may violate the ADA, the Constitution, or both.